milador/VoiceSwitch/README.md

   5.8.
 Click on “Finish” button

-6. Setup the Alexa-VoiceSwitch.ino code
+6. Setup the VoiceSwitch-Single.ino code

   6.1.
 Make a copy of your IO_USERNAME and IO_KEY from Adafruit IO account and paste them in the config.h file